-Any borrower that thinks loan forgiveness might be a possibility should get enrolled in an IDR plan as soon as possible.
-Borrowers can always pay more than the minimum payment, but the low monthly payments that IDR plans can offer allow for maximum flexibility.
+Any borrower who thinks loan forgiveness might be possible should get enrolled in an IDR plan as soon as possible.
+Borrowers can always pay more than the minimum payment, but the low monthly payments that IDR plans allow for maximum flexibility.

-The big question that many borrowers will face is whether or not it is worth it to go after student loan forgiveness.
-Have the debt eliminated via forgiveness sounds like an ideal option, but it can cost more in the long run.
+The big question that many borrowers will face is whether it is worth it to go after student loan forgiveness.
+Having the debt eliminated via forgiveness sounds like an ideal option, but it can cost more in the long run.

-Chasing forgiveness can be expensive because borrowers the low monthly payments can mean significant interest accumulation.
+Chasing forgiveness can be expensive because low monthly payments can mean significant interest accumulation.
 Paying a loan off in ten years will cost significantly less in total compared to paying off the same loan in 20 years.
-The large tax bill when the loan is forgiven can tip the scales in favor of paying the debt off in full.
+When the government forgives the debt, the large tax bill can tip the scales in favor of paying the debt off in full.

-One useful tool for evaluating repayment options is to use the federal student loan repayment estimator.
+One useful tool for evaluating repayment options is to use the federal student loan repayment simulator.
 This Department of Education resource allows borrowers to estimate how much they will pay each month on the various repayment plans.
-It also provides borrowers with an estimate of how much could be forgiven at the end of repayment.
+It also provides borrowers with an estimate of how much is eligible for forgiveness at the end of repayment.

-In some cases, it will be obvious that chasing after forgiveness will be more expensive than just paying the debt off in full.
-In other cases, it will be obvious that forgiveness is the best bet.
-Borrowers who are caught in the middle should enroll in an income-driven repayment plan while they consider their options.
-These borrowers can make the minimum payments required for forgiveness and set any additional income aside in a savings account.
-This middle-ground approach will get the forgiveness clock started, but leave open the possibility of aggressive repayment.
+In some cases, it will be evident that chasing after forgiveness will be more expensive than just paying the debt off in full.
+In other cases, it will be clear that forgiveness is the best bet.
+Borrowers caught in the middle should enroll in an income-driven repayment plan while they consider their options.
+During this time, they can make the minimum payments required for forgiveness and set any additional income aside in a savings account.
+This middle-ground approach will get the forgiveness clock started but leave open the possibility of aggressive repayment.

 Focusing on the Important Detail

-Student loan forgiveness sounds very appealing in theory, but in reality, it may not always be the best approach.
+Student loan forgiveness sounds very appealing in theory, but it may not always be the best approach in reality.

 Borrowers working in the private sector should know that forgiveness is an option, but they shouldn’t assume that it is the best way to eliminate student debt.